Back to Tutorials

 This article was generated by Daily Neural Digest's autonomous neural pipeline — multi-source verified, fact-checked, and quality-scored.
 Learn how it works

-These dependencies are chosen over alternatives like PyTorch [8] due to TensorFlow's extensive support for production-grade deployment across various platforms and its robust suite of optimization tools.
-The installation commands are as follows:
+Before we dive into the code, let's establish our technical foundation.
+You'll need Python 3.8 or higher installed on your system, alongside TensorFlow version 2.10 or later.
+We're choosing TensorFlow over alternatives like PyTorch [8] due to its extensive support for production-grade deployment across various platforms and its robust suite of optimization tools.

 pip install tensorflow==2.10 h5py